The following committees provide governance for Information Technology issues that affect the larger University of Virginia community:

 The Human Resources/Finance Senior Advisory Board is comprised of directors and data stewards who assist in prioritizing major initiatives for ITS Enterprise Applications in the areas of human resources and finance.
 Board members also propose and represent major initiatives in their respective areas for consideration and prioritization before decisions are considered by the Vice Presidents’ Designees and the Integrated System Executive Committee.

-Identity and Access Management (IAM) Steering Committee
+Identity and Access Management (IAM) Advisory Committee

 Office 365 Advisory Committee